64kramsystem/personal_notes/topics/linux_systemd.md

 ### User units

+It's best to configure a unit as user unit, rather than setting `User`/`Group`, since this caused odd behaviors in some cases.

 Systemd can be configured on a per-user basis, using the `--user` option (see for example, the above `--list-timers`).
 User units are stored under `$HOME/.config/systemd/user`

 IMPORTANT!

-- "lingering" must be enabled (`loginctl enable-linger`, or manually create `/var/lib/systemd/linger/$USER`), otherwise, on user logoff, the services are terminated
+- `WantedBy` must be `default.target`, not `multi-user.target`
-- user units require lingering enabled in order to start at boot
+- user units require "lingering" enabled in order to start at boot
-- it's best to configure a unit as user unit, rather than setting `User`/`Group`, since this caused odd behaviors in some cases
+  - also, without lingering, the services are terminated on user logoff
+  - enable via `loginctl enable-linger`, or manually create `/var/lib/systemd/linger/$USER`
+  - lingering can be checked (also) via `loginctl showloginctl show-user $user --property=Linger`

 In order to manage a user unit via root user, add the option `--machine=$user@`, e.g. `sudo systemctl restart --user --machine=myuser@ myservice`, otherwise, it won't work on non-login shells; alternatively, set the env vars: